 As that relationship develops, the process becomes smoother and easier for both parties, because you both know what to expect.
 This is one of the greatest benefits of establishing one law firm for all your migration needs.

 6. You know that your immigration lawyer’s knowledge is up-to-date

 With the rise of blogging and publishing online, everyone can make it look like their content is up to date.
 But is it really?
 And how often is your preferred law firm updating its knowledge?

-Accredited Specialists in Immigration law are required to go through a continued knowledge accumulation process.
+Experts in Immigration law are required to go through a continued knowledge accumulation process.
 That means that they must undergo extensive ongoing education to prove that are actually at the forefront of immigration law in their state of practise.

 7. You have a go-to for questions and concerns

 As an employer there is a lot to think about when you employ an immigrant.
 You have a lot of responsibilities, just as your employee does.